Most people think that to effectively promote their new business website, they need to do all the marketing work online.

 5. Directly target your audience

-If you want to get builders to visit your website helping them complete their tax returns, send some beautiful promotional girls in hard hats to building sites to hand over flyers.
+If you want to get builders to visit your website helping them complete their tax returns, send some beautiful promotional girls (r boys!) in hard hats to building sites to hand over flyers.
 If you are pushing a new social network for nurses, give them ‘get well soon’ sweets with your website address on.

 Decide on your target audience, find out where they go, and then go there in a way that will catch their attention.
 You have to stand out or you just become another piece of background noise.